 - cleaning a fatigue-regulated heavy vehicle

 - driving a fatigue-regulated heavy vehicle for personal reasons (eg visiting a bank or a post office).

-The exemption would allow drivers to use their heavy vehicle for personal activities in two specific circumstances:
+The exemptions allow drivers to use their heavy vehicle for personal activities in specific circumstances:

-The exemption provides flexibility for domestic/non-revenue purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
-For example, it can't be used to drive the vehicle to a mechanic for repairs or to get home at the end of a trip.
-The exemption can only be used under standard hours, if additional work time is needed for commercial needs, drivers and operators should apply for BFM or AFM accreditation.
+The exemptions provide flexibility for non-commercial purposes only as the NHVR wants to protect drivers from commercial pressures leading to longer work time.
+Because of this, it can't be used, for example, to drive the vehicle to a mechanic for repairs or to get home at the end of a journey.
+If additional work time flexibility is needed for commercial purposes, drivers and operators should apply for BFM or AFM accreditation.